-One concern is the possibility that policy responses are asymmetric.
-Angrist, Jordà, and Kuersteiner (forthcoming) argue that monetary policy loosening may have very different impacts on macroeconomic outcomes than monetary policy tightening.
+A key concern is that policy responses may be asymmetric.
+Angrist, Jordà, and Kuersteiner (forthcoming) argue that monetary policy loosening may have a very different impact on macroeconomic outcomes than a tightening.
 Barnichon and Matthes (2016), using identification via Gaussian basis functions, also find that expansionary monetary policy has virtually no effect, but contractionary policy is powerful.
 Earlier work by Hamilton and Jordà (2002) investigated a similar asymmetry, based on the nature of the surprise component of changes in the federal funds rate target.
-In their setting, the asymmetry was motivated less by whether the central bank was in overall tightening or loosening mood, but whether the public perceived the central bank to be more or less hawkish than current economic conditions would indicate.
+In their setting, the asymmetry was motivated less by whether the central bank was in an overall tightening or loosening mood, but whether the public perceived the central bank to be more or less hawkish than current economic conditions would predict.

-Adopting an alternative identification method, based on the Romer and Romer (2004) monetary policy instrumental variable used in our analysis, Tenreyro and Thwaites (2016) reach somewhat similar conclusions, but this time by estimating state-dependent responses according to the state of the business cycle with a stratification based on recessions and expansions; they find that monetary policy has a big effect in expansions, but a smaller effect in recessions.
-They also find contractionary shocks may be more powerful than expansionary shocks, but argue that this is not the entire story since (perhaps surprisingly) in their data contractionary shocks are no more likely in expansions than in recessions.
-Along similar lines, in a very recent paper, Paul (2015) finds evidence for state dependence in monetary policy when dividing the cycle up into booms and slump phases, in this case employing the "high frequency" identification method of Gertler and Karadi (2015).5
+Adopting an alternative identification method, based on the Romer and Romer (2004) monetary policy instrument used in our analysis, Tenreyro and Thwaites (2016) reach somewhat similar conclusions.
+They estimate monetary policy responses according to the state of the business cycle with a stratification based on recessions and expansions.
+Monetary policy has a big effect in expansions, but a smaller effect in recessions.
+They also find tightening shocks may be more powerful than loosening shocks, but they argue that this is not the entire story since (perhaps surprisingly) in their data contractionary shocks are no more likely in expansions than in recessions.

+Similarly, Paul (2015) finds evidence of state dependence when dividing the cycle up into booms and slumps using the "high frequency" identification method of Gertler and Karadi (2015).9

-We explore these ideas in the context of a state-dependent analysis that echoes the analysis in Auerbach and Gorodnichecko (2013b) and Jordà and Taylor (2016) for fiscal policy, namely, that stabilization policy can have different effects in the boom (when the output gap is large) versus the slump (when the output gap is small).
-We feel that some of the questions raised in the earlier literature can be better structured using a similar stratification for interest rates.
+Our first stratification in Figure 4 uses the output gap ("boom/slump").
+The boom/slump stratification delivers a state-dependent analysis that echoes the analysis in Auerbach and Gorod-nichecko (2013b) and Jordà and Taylor (2016) for fiscal policy, namely, that stabilization policy can have different effects in the boom (when the output gap is positive) versus the slump (when the output gap is negative).

-An alternative stratification based on the state of the economy links with current debates about the effectiveness of monetary policy in an environment of unusually low inflation.
-Despite their belief in the "divine coincidence" (Blanchard and Galí 2005), the returns to ultra-loose monetary policy are debatable in this setting.
-Thus, as a follow up to our stratification based on the output gap, we investigate state dependence based on low inflation environments (defined by a 2% CPI inflation cutoff) relative to all others.
+Our second stratification in Figure 5 uses inflation ("high/low").
+This links with current debates about the effectiveness of monetary policy in an environment of unusually low inflation.
+Despite widespread belief in the "divine coincidence" (Blanchard and Galí 2005), the returns to ultra-loose monetary policy are debatable in this setting.
+Thus, we investigate state dependence based on high/low inflation environments (defined by an annual 2% CPI inflation rate cutoff).

 8.1.
-State dependence in boom and bust episodes
+State dependence in boom and slump episodes

-The first set of policy experiments shown in Figure 5 investigates the hypothesis that interest rates may have different effects on outcomes in booms versus busts.
-To examine this nonlinearity we introduce an indicator state variable equal to 1 in booms and 0 in busts.
-Booms (busts) are periods when the actual level of log real GDP per capita is above (respectively, below) the level of its long-run country-specific trend component as measured by an HP filtered series with a very low-pass setting (λ =100, with annual data).
+The first set of nonlinear policy experiments are shown in Figure 4 and they investigate the hypothesis that interest rates may have different effects on outcomes in booms than in slumps.
+We examine this nonlinearity with an indicator state variable equal to 1 in booms and 0 in slumps.
+Booms (slumps) are periods when the actual level of log real GDP per capita is above (respectively, below) the level of its long-run country-specific trend component as measured by an HP filtered series with a very low-pass setting (λ =100, with annual data).